 Narrow your search by one of these categories:

-What does it do in the body?
+What does Glucosamine and Chondroitin do in the body?

-How can I take glucosamine?
+How do I take Glucosamine and Chondroitin?

 Glucosamine is most effective when taken in conjunction chondroitin sulphate, as well as with vitamin A and manganese.
 It is particularly important to those who are physically active or have a genetic disposition to osteoarthritis.
 It comes in the form of tablets, capsules and creams, with capsules being easier for your body to breakdown than a tablet, and creams being absorbed through the skin.